blockprotocol/blockprotocol/site/README.md

 ### API block publishing configuration

-If you want to publish blocks via the API, you will need to configure Cloudflare R2 variables:
+If you want to publish blocks via the API, you will need to configure S3 variables:

 - `S3_API_ENDPOINT`
 - `S3_BUCKET_NAME`